HL7/davinci-ecdx/input/intro-notes/ValueSet-cdex-POU-intro.md

 ### CDex Purpose of Use Value Set Hierarchy

-The current state of healthcare data exchange is typically limited to a single, well-known and pre-established purpose-of-use (POU).
+The current state of healthcare data exchange is typically limited to a single, well-known, and pre-established purpose-of-use (POU).
 The CDex Purpose of Use Value Set defines POU with a greater level of discrimination at the transaction level.
 These codes form a hierarchy where the child concepts have an IS-A relationship with the parents that rolls up to the [45 CFR 164.506 Treatment, Payment, and Health Care Operations (TPO)] concepts.
 The table and figure below illustrate this hierarchy:

 |TPO|HL7 ACTReason POU TPO Codes|CDEX POU Codes|
 |---|---|---|